ONS-OpenData/cmd-buis_invest_2200/README.md

 Transformation scripts for the business investment 2200 dataset (from SDMX source).

-Includes hierarchies for the assets and acitivity dimensions.
+Includes hierarchies for the assets and activity dimensions.

 NOTE - we are currently only using activity.